10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Contact lens solution (with boric acid)

-• Food colouring (Easter colours like pink, yellow, and green)
+• Food colouring (pastel shades like pink, yellow, and green)

-4. Slowly add contact lens solution while stirring until the slime begins to form and pull away from the sides of the bowl.
+3. Slowly add contact lens solution while stirring until the slime forms.

 What You’ll Need: